chef/chef-web-docs/chef_master/source/provisioning.rst

    * - Driver
      - Description
    * - `Amazon Web Services <https://github.com/chef/chef-provisioning-aws>`__
-     - A Chef provisioning driver for Amazon Web Services (AWS).
+     - A Chef Provisioning driver for Amazon Web Services (AWS).
    * - `Fog <https://github.com/chef/chef-provisioning-fog>`__
-     - A Chef provisioning driver for Fog.
+     - A Chef Provisioning driver for Fog.
    * - `OpenNebula <https://github.com/blackberry/chef-provisioning-opennebula>`__
-     - A Chef provisioning driver for OpenNebula.
+     - A Chef Provisioning driver for OpenNebula.
    * - `SSH <https://github.com/chef/chef-provisioning-ssh>`__
-     - A Chef provisioning driver for SSH.
+     - A Chef Provisioning driver for SSH.
    * - `vSphere <https://github.com/chef-partners/chef-provisioning-vsphere>`__
-     - A Chef provisioning driver for VMware vSphere.
+     - A Chef Provisioning driver for VMware vSphere.

 Driver-specific Resources
 -----------------------------------------------------
-.. tag resources_provisioning

 A driver-specific resource is a statement of configuration policy that:

-* Describes the desired state for a configuration item that is created using Chef provisioning
+* Describes the desired state for a configuration item that is created using Chef Provisioning
 * Declares the steps needed to bring that item to the desired state
 * Specifies a resource type---such as ``package``, ``template``, or ``service``
 * Lists additional details (also known as properties), as necessary
 * Are grouped into recipes, which describe working configurations

-.. end_tag

 Machine Resources
 =====================================================
-.. tag resources_common

 A resource is a statement of configuration policy that:

 * Describes the desired state for a configuration item